visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735/README.md

 OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-# This code dynamically links to numpy which requires the following information to be included in any redistributions or uses:
+# This code dynamically links numpy which requires the following information to be included in any redistributions or uses:

 Copyright (c) 2005-2023, NumPy Developers.
 All rights reserved.